spatie/laravel-model-states/README.md

 > **Note**: by adding a `@property` docblock, you'll get IDE autocompletion and static analysis support on your state fields.

-In this case, the `PaymentState` class is an abstract class.
+You will always have to start by creating an abstract class which will represent the possible states for that field.
+This class should extend the `Spatie\State\State` class.
+In our case, this class is called `PaymentState`.
 All concrete payment states should extend this base state class.
 Each concrete implementation can provide state-specific behaviour, as described by the [state pattern](https://en.wikipedia.org/wiki/State_pattern).

 This is what such a base class might look like: